suterusu/PATabbarView/README.md

 1.Add PATabbarView To Interface.

-2.Make PATabbarPushedView class obj.And Call addToTailView: in addition to this obj as an argument
+2.Make PATabbarPushedView class obj,and call addToTailView: in addition to this obj as an argument

     UINib *nib = [UINib nibWithNibName:@"PATabbarPushedView" bundle:nil];
     PATabbarPushedView *pushedView=  [nib instantiateWithOwner:nil options:nil][0];